priya2596/implementation-onboarding-mastery/myplaybooks/Pre_Call_Churn_Playbook.md

 ## The pre-call checklist

-Use this five minutes before you join the call.
+Use this before you join the call.

 - [ ] Pulled usage data for the last 90 days and identified when engagement dropped
 - [ ] Identified the trigger moment what changed and when